-- 34.1 Unless expressly agreed otherwise, the statutory periods of limitation apply.
-Notwithstanding the above, the provisions set forth below apply. - 34.2 Notwithstanding Book 5 of the Belgian Civil Code, the general period of limitation for contractual claims on grounds of material defects and defects of title is one (1) year following delivery to Purchaser at the place of performance.
+34.1 Unless expressly agreed otherwise, the statutory periods of limitation apply.
+Notwithstanding the above, the provisions set forth below apply.

+34.2 Notwithstanding art.
+3:307 and further of the Dutch Civil Code, the general period of limitation for contractual claims on grounds of material defects and defects of title is five (5) years following delivery to Purchaser at the place of performance.
 If early acceptance is stipulated the period of limitation starts not later than the final acceptance.